GigabyteBlender/StockMarketApplication/README.md

 npm install lucide-react
 ```

+### API Rate Limits

+The free Finnhub API has the following limits:
+- 60 API calls/minute
+- 30 symbols/minute for real-time data

+If you hit rate limits, the application will fall back to mock data.
+Consider upgrading to a paid plan for higher limits if needed.

+### No Stock Data Returned

+If you're getting "No data returned from API" errors:
+1. Verify your API key is correct in the `.env` file
+2. Check that the stock symbol exists and is valid
+3. Ensure you're not hitting API rate limits
+4. Check the browser console for detailed error messages

 ## Setting Up the Backend (Optional)

 For a complete experience with user accounts and saved portfolios: